nmstreethran/notebook/system-notes.md

 Source: <https://draculaservers.com/tutorials/setting-locale-failed-ubuntu/>

-Alternatively, when installing Ubuntu, select a region which has the desired locale (e.g., United Kingdom for `en_GB.UTF-8`), and change the timezone manually once the installation is complete.
+Alternatively, when installing Ubuntu, select a region which has the desired locale (e.g. United Kingdom for `en_GB.UTF-8`), and change the timezone manually once the installation is complete.

 ### Snap / Flatpak sandboxing issues